Bill Bowers: Other work

 Bowers can be seen in the feature film, Two Weeks Notice, starring Sandra Bullock and Hugh Grant.
 His television credits include The Meredith Vieira Show, All My Children, One Life to Live, Remember WENN, Law & Order, and Disney's Out of The Box.
 While on Broadway, he was featured on The Rosie O'Donnell Show, The Today Show, and the Tony Awards.
 The PBS NewsHour featured a short documentary about Bill in 2017, as part of an ongoing series called Brief But Spectacular.

+Bill is featured in the Apple TV series, BEFORE, starring Billy Crystal, and in the upcoming feature film, LOST CAUSE.

+He has been awarded fellowships at The Hermitage Retreat, The Eugene O'Neill Foundation, Open AiR, the Gliddon Foundation, and was a featured artist in The Atelier at Princeton University.

 Personal life

 Bowers is gay.
 He is married to costume designer and supervisor Michael Growler.